BOOST CONFERENCE PRESENTER FAQ

 Q: Are there any fees for presenting?

-All main presenters are given a discounted registration rate of $199.
-This rate applies only to main presenters.
-All co-presenters, panel members, and invitees must pay the full conference registration fee.
+All presenters are given a discounted registration rate of $250.
+This rate applies only to ONE presenter facilitating the workshop.
+All co-presenters, guest speakers, panel members, and invitees must pay the full conference registration fee.
 Registration information can be found here boostconference.org/registration.
-We are unable to make exceptions for any co-presenter, panel member, or invitees even if they are only facilitating the workshop that day.
+We are unable to make exceptions for any co-presenter(s), Guest speaker(s), panel member(s), or invitees even if they are only facilitating the workshop that day.

 Q: WHO DO I CONTACT IF I NEED ASSISTANCE?

-Presenter materials are any handouts, PowerPoints, fliers, resources, or additional learning materials for conference attendees.
+Workshop materials are any handouts, PowerPoints, fliers, resources, or additional/supplemental learning materials for conference attendees.
 Presenters are required to submit some type of supplemental material(s) for attendee reference and agree to these terms upon electronically signing and submitting an RFP.
-The deadline for material submission is emailed to all presenters through email communication.
-If presenter materials are not received by the deadline, BOOST Collaborative reserves the right to withhold workshop evaluation summaries.
-This will affect a presenter’s standing at future BOOST Collaborative conferences and events.
+The deadline for workshop material submission is March 31st.
+If workshop materials are not received by the deadline, BOOST Collaborative reserves the right to withhold workshop evaluation summaries.
+Inability to submit workshop materials will affect a presenter’s standing at future BOOST Collaborative conferences and events.

-Q: How do I send my presenter materials for posting?
+Q: How do I submit my workshop materials for posting?

 Q: How many attendees should I prepare for?

-Presenters must bring enough materials for the total capacity of their workshop room.
-Please visit boostconference.org/PDF/room-capacity to learn more about your room capacity.
+Presenters must bring enough materials for the total capacity of their workshop room or provide access to digital files.
+Please visit boostconference.org/images/PDF/room-capacity to learn more about your room capacity.

 Q: Can my co-presenter receive emails in my place?

 No, only the main presenter for each workshop will be contacted about workshop logistics.
-Main presenters are solely responsible for communicating all necessary information to co-presenters, panel members, etc.
+Main presenters are solely responsible for communicating all necessary information to co-presenters, guest speakers, panel members, and any other workshop speakers.

 Q: Can I make changes to my workshop description or presenters?